opentelekomcloud-community/cce-grafana-dashboards/README.md

 ### Prerequisites

-- A running Grafana instance
+- A running Grafana instance (you can check out `./helm/` directory for a basic deployment)
 - Appropriate data sources configured in Grafana (e.g., Prometheus, InfluxDB, etc.)

 ### Importing a Dashboard